 Are Local Service Ads (LSAs) Right for Your Business?

-Editor’s Note: This post was originally published in April 2019 and has been updated with current supported industry information as of October 2020.
+Editor’s Note: This post was initially published in April 2019 and has been updated with current supported industry information as of October 2023.

-Local Service Ads (LSAs) promote local service-based businesses, such as plumbers and HVAC contractors, using a specialized ad type.
-These ads now appear at the top of the search engine results page.
-LSAs feature the business name, phone number, hours, star rating, links to your Google reviews, and a Google Guarantee.
-The idea is to show searchers in need of local service highly qualified results that they will be more inclined to click on than organic results or paid search ads.
+Local Service Ads (LSAs) promote local service-based businesses using a specialized ad type, such as plumbers, movers, dentists, etc. When someone enters a local search query, these ads appear at the top of the search engine results page.
+LSAs feature the business name, phone number, hours, star rating, links to your Google reviews, and a Google Guarantee or Google Screened badge.
+The idea is to show searchers needing local service highly qualified results that they will be more inclined to click on than organic results or paid search ads.

 Who Can Use Local Service Ads?

 The answer depends on your job type and local market.
 Once a searcher clicks on an LSA, Google asks them to confirm the service they need and their service area.
 If your business matches both, then Google will show your listing to the searcher.
 If your business doesn’t fit, then Google will connect them with another, more appropriate result.